-If pride is your goal, then a free playoff league will likely fit the bill.
-But for those looking for a pot of gold, you’ll have to pony-up some green in a paid league.
+If pride is your goal, a free playoff league will likely fit the bill.
+But for those looking for a pot of gold, you’ll have to pony up some green in a paid league.

 This risk vs. reward trade-off is something you need to consider when signing up for a fantasy football playoff league.
 But there are postseason leagues for every type of user.

 Study and leverage your playoff league’s scoring structure

 Many playoff fantasy football leagues use the standard scoring system where a TD earns you 6 points, rushing and receiving yards are worth 0.1 points, etc. But don’t assume that every league follows these guidelines.

 Many postseason leagues incorporate custom scoring formats that are unique to the NFL playoffs.
 It’s these types of fantasy football rules that you can use to your advantage when planning for your draft.

 For instance, some playoff leagues give team bonuses based on how many weeks you’ve had a player on your roster.
 Rule structures like this heavily favor players that can go deep in the NFL playoffs over those that may flame out early.

 Always evaluate your league’s scoring system before building your team.
 Even better, formulate a draft strategy that leverages your unique scoring to gain a significant advantage over your competition.